BIOCHEM 100 — Biochemistry Freshman Seminar

-Multiple pulse NMR, off-resonance effects, composite and shaped pulses, product operators, coherence transfer, one- and two-dimensional NMR, phase cycling, multiple quantum coherence, and cross relaxation.
+Multiple pulse Nuclear Magnetic Resonance (NMR), off-resonance effects, composite and shaped pulses, product operators, coherence transfer, one- and two-dimensional NMR, phase cycling, multiple quantum coherence, and cross relaxation.

 Survey of current solution-state nuclear magnetic resonance techniques used in biochemical research; the emphasis will be on how data are acquired and on practical applications.

-Molecular mechanisms whereby endogenous and environmental regulatory factors control development; emphasis on stimulus perception and primary events in the signal chain leading to modulated gene expression and cellular development; lecture.
+Molecular mechanisms whereby endogenous and environmental regulatory factors control development; emphasis on stimulus perception and primary events in the signal chain leading to modulated gene expression and cellular development.

 Presentation of original research results; discussion of recent articles in animal metabolism and nutrition.

-Participants discuss topics relevant to predictive modeling of bioenergy systems.
-Students present talks and lead brainstorming sessions intended to sharpen their skills at cross-disciplinary communication.
+Discuss topics relevant to predictive modeling of bioenergy systems.
+Present talks and lead brainstorming sessions intended to sharpen skills at cross-disciplinary communication.
 Modeling microbes and plants at the genetic, molecular and systems level is emphasized.

 Research reports, special topics, and reports from recent literature in enzymology and enzyme mechanisms.